BurdetteLamar/AboutRuby/core/Hash/markdown.md

 #### compare_by_identity?

 ```
-compare_by_identity? → true or false
+hash.compare_by_identity? → true or false
 ```

 Returns <tt>true</tt> if <compare_by_identity> has been called, <tt>false</tt> otherwise: